roccopolimen/board-hub/README.md

 After leaving comments, go into Slack and alert the initial contributor (via messaging **in the thread** where they initially announced they made a pull request).

 After the contributor and both reviewers have reached consensus, one must click the 'Merge pull request' button and move the trello card for that feature into 'Merged'.
+Test